vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### settings set

-Sets value to the specified setting of an app.
+Sets the value for the specified setting of an app.

 #### Usage